-Over the last few months especially this idea has been changing.
-Johnnie Walker have just released Blender’s Batch, a series of cask finished Scotch Blends that they claim are ideal for making different Whisky cocktails.
+Over the last few years especially this idea has been changing.
+Johnnie Walker released Blender’s Batch, a series of cask-finished Scotch Blends that they claim are ideal for making different Whisky cocktails.

 But now, even the Single Malts are getting in on the action.
-Auchentoshan Bartender’s Malt was released late this summer after the distillery opened its doors to twelve of the world’s most famous bartenders.
-With the help of the master distiller, they created, designed and released a Single Malt Auchentoshan with the Scotch Cocktail in mind.
+Auchentoshan Bartender’s Malt was released in 2017 after the distillery opened its doors to twelve of the world’s most famous bartenders.
+With the help of the master distiller, they created, designed, and released a Single Malt Auchentoshan with the Scotch Cocktail in mind.

 So how can I get involved?

 While a few of these products are still exclusively available to on-trade bars and restaurants, we felt it would be a shame not to get in on a piece of the action.
 After all, if the bartenders are getting to have some fun with Scotch Whisky, then why can’t we?

 So while everyone else is sipping on their Mulled Wine and lukewarm Mimosas this Christmas, treat yourself to one of these Scotch Whisky Christmas Cocktails.

 This one has to be tried for the name alone right?
 After releasing a Single Malt made by bartenders, for bartenders, it wasn’t long before Auchentoshan announced that each bartender involved in the Malt-making process would come up with their own signature Cocktail.

 One was the Weegee Mizuwari.
 This simple Cocktail involves:

 - 150ml of Strawberry water (just crush up some strawberries, add water and leave to sit for at least 10 minutes).

 It may sound too easy but the inventor, Jack Wareing, is one of the most recognized mixologists at the Dandelyan Bar in London, this year’s best cocktail bar in the world according to the Spirited Awards.